chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_azure_portal_server_marketplace.rst

 Chef provides a fully functional Chef Server that can be launched from the Azure Marketplace.
 This server is preconfigured with Chef server, Chef manage, and Chef reporting.
 This server is free to use for deployments under 25 nodes, and `can be licensed <https://www.chef.io/chef/#plans-and-pricing>`_ for deployments beyond 25 nodes.

+Before getting started, you will need a functioning Chef Workstation.
+You can follow this guide to `install ChefDK <https://docs.chef.io/install_dk.html>`_.

 #. `Sign in to Microsoft Azure <https://portal.azure.com>`_.
 (This Marketplace offering is only available via the new Azure Portal).
 Authenticate using your |azure| account credentials.

 #.
 Click the **New** icon in the lower left corner of the portal.